splunk/public-o11y-docs/apm/db-query-perf/db-query-performance.rst

 See the following links for more information about Database Query Performance:

 * To enable Database Query Performance, see :ref:`enable-db-perf`.
-* For a detailed use case using Database Query Performance, see :ref:`db-perf-use-case`.
+* For a use case focusing on MySQL and SQL troubleshooting, see :ref:`db-perf-use-case`.
+* For a use case focusing on Redis and NoSQL troubleshooting, see :ref:`redis-use-case`.
 * To troubleshoot issues with Database Query Performance, see :ref:`db-perf-troubleshooting`.
 * For reference material about Database Query Performance, see :ref:`db-perf-reference`.